 Throughout the school year there are three assessment deadlines which teachers must meet in relation to the outcomes for their class.
-These begin at the end of each of the academic terms.

 Both teacher assessment and summative assessment papers are used to support teacher assessment which is logged on our schools assessment platform.
 This assessment information goes through several stages of moderation before being approved and then analysed by the assessment lead.